By Stephanie Younger •

 “Are you willing to practice anti-racism by showing up for Black lives and holding yourself and other white people accountable?”

-“How are you going to accomplice yourselves with the fight for Black liberation?”3 Questions that I asked the protestors on June 3, 2020
+“How are you going to accomplice yourselves with the fight for Black liberation?”3 Questions that I asked the crowd during the protest on June 3, 2020

 White liberals should spend less time in Black folks’ business, and occupying our spaces to claim that they’re “anti-racist allies,” while policing the way we exercise our right to dissent; and more time applying anti-racism to their lives, by putting themselves and other white people in check for perpetuating anti-Black racism, regardless of their intentions; And that’s the bare minimum.